-In a recent study, women performed significantly better on memory tests after spending several months on a lower-calorie diet.
+In a study, women performed significantly better on memory tests after spending several months on a lower-calorie diet.
 Yep, that sound you hear when you take a pass on the chip bowl?
 It's your brain and your hips high-fiving.

 Less Food for Thought

 In the study, the women who chopped about 30 percent of the calories in their diets for 3 months had better improvements on verbal memory tests compared with women who stuck to their normal diets during that time.
 Not too surprisingly, the women who ate less lost a few pounds in the process, too.